Architecture Overview

 Other Components

 In addition to implementations of its interface, PDDL.jl also provides a PDDL parser, writer, and a set of utilities to help analyze and work with PDDL domains.
+Extension interfaces also make it easier to support new functionality in PDDL.jl.
 Collectively, these components allow researchers, developers, and engineers to use symbolic planning in a wide variety of application contexts.